dotnet/AspNetCore.Docs/aspnetcore/blazor/javascript-interoperability/call-dotnet-from-javascript.md

 * [Load a script from an external JavaScript file (`.js`)](xref:blazor/js-interop/index#load-a-script-from-an-external-javascript-file-js)
 * [Inject a script before or after Blazor starts](xref:blazor/js-interop/index#inject-a-script-before-or-after-blazor-starts)

-Using JS modules to load JS is described in this article in the [JavaScript isolation in JavaScript modules](#javascript-isolation-in-javascript-modules) section.

 :::moniker-end

-:::moniker range="< aspnetcore-5.0"
+:::moniker range="< aspnetcore-6.0"

 * [Load a script in `<head>` markup](xref:blazor/js-interop/index#load-a-script-in-head-markup) (*Not generally recommended*)
 * [Load a script in `<body>` markup](xref:blazor/js-interop/index#load-a-script-in-body-markup)
 * [Load a script from an external JavaScript file (`.js`)](xref:blazor/js-interop/index#load-a-script-from-an-external-javascript-file-js)
 * [Inject a script before or after Blazor starts](xref:blazor/js-interop/index#inject-a-script-before-or-after-blazor-starts)

+:::moniker-end

+:::moniker range=">= aspnetcore-5.0"

+Using JS modules to load JS is described in this article in the [JavaScript isolation in JavaScript modules](#javascript-isolation-in-javascript-modules) section.

 :::moniker-end